Read: 2011 – 2014

 How Old Holly Came to Be (2013) – short story within the Unfettered anthology

-The Slow Regard of Silent Things (TBA) – novella
+The Slow Regard of Silent Things (2014) – novella

 In short, I friggin’ love this series.
 La-la-love.
 I love the characters, the plot, the pace, the world, and the style in which it is all written.